awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-wlm-routing-queries-to-queues.md

 ### To View the Query Queue Configuration<a name="how-to-wlm-view-query-config"></a>

 1. Open psql and run the following query\.
 The query uses the WLM\_QUEUE\_STATE\_VW view you created in [Step 1: Create the WLM\_QUEUE\_STATE\_VW View](tutorial-wlm-understanding-default-processing.md#tutorial-wlm-create-queue-state-view)\.
-If you already had a session connected to the database prior to the cluster reboot, you’ll need to reconnect\.
+If you already had a session connected to the database prior to the cluster reboot, you need to reconnect\.

    ```
    select * from wlm_queue_state_vw;